bluecadet/cadet/README.md

 ### When onboarding to an existing project

-- clone github repo locally
+- Clone github repo locally
-- fire up MAMP, create new local site and database
+- Fire up MAMP, create new local site and database
+- If using MAMP and a project with a nested webroot (usually `web`), point MAMP to the webroot
-- run `cadet setup-local`
+- Run `cadet setup-local`
-- run `cadet pull`
+- Run `cadet pull`
-- run `composer install`
+- Run `composer install`
-- run `npm install`
+- Run `npm install`
 - There should be nothing to commit, and site should be ready to go! 🚀

 ### When starting a new project